-- Namibia ranks as the 2nd most unequal country after South Africa. - Rural communities, which lack development opportunities, cannot flourish and overcome poverty. - The majority of households in Namibia are led by women, and the few who are employed have very low incomes. - The project aims to create a shift towards fair and inclusive rural enterprise development benefiting rural Namibian farmers. - Strategic links and new bridges are in the early stages of being built with the Namibian Government Ministry of Industrialization and Trade, civil society (Conservancies and Community Forest groups) and Namibian NGOs for possible future collaboration.
+- Namibia is considered one of the most unequal countries worldwide. - Rural communities, which lack development opportunities, cannot flourish and overcome poverty. - The majority of households in Namibia are led by women, and the few who are employed have very low incomes. - The project aims to create a shift towards fair and inclusive rural enterprise development benefiting rural Namibian farmers. - Strategic links and new bridges are in the early stages of being built with the Namibian Government Ministry of Industrialization and Trade, civil society (Conservancies and Community Forest groups) and Namibian NGOs for possible future collaboration.